amida-tech/blue-button-json2json/README.md

 <a name="dataKeyFnOptions" />
 #### `dataKeyFnOptions` Override

 When `dataKey` is a function this parameter is passed as the second parameter.
 By default `dataKeyFnOptions` is an empty object.
 You can specify any property to be used by the `dataKey` function.
-In particular [blue-button-util](https://github.com/amida-tech/blue-button-util) `jsonpath` library allows functions in JSONPath expressions which can be specified with this key
+In particular [jsonave](https://github.com/amida-tech/jsonave) library allows functions in JSONPath expressions which can be specified with this key

 ```js
 var override = {